-- 13.1.
-A Fund's counterparty risk arising from OTC derivative transactions or efficient portfolio management techniques is subject to the limits set out in paragraphs 12.8 and 12.9 above. - 13.2.
-When calculating the exposure of a Fund to a counterparty to an OTC derivative in accordance with the limits in paragraph 12.8, the Manager must use the positive mark-to- market value of the OTC derivative contract with that counterparty. - 13.3.
+13.1.
+A Fund's counterparty risk arising from an OTC derivative transaction is subject to the limits set out in paragraphs 12.8 and 12.10 above.

+- 13.2.
+When calculating the exposure of a Fund to a counterparty to an OTC derivative in accordance with the limits in paragraph 12.8 the Manager must use the positive mark-to-market value of the OTC derivative contract with that counterparty. - 13.3.
 OTC derivative positions of a Fund with the same counterparty may be netted provided that the Manager is able legally to enforce netting agreements in place with the counterparty on behalf of the Fund and these netting agreements do not apply to any other exposures the Fund may have with that counterparty. - 13.4.
 The exposure of the Scheme Property to a counterparty to an OTC derivative or efficient portfolio management technique may be reduced through the receipt of collateral.
 Collateral received must be sufficiently liquid so that it can be sold quickly at a price that is close to its pre-sale valuation. - 13.5.
 Collateral must be taken into account in calculating exposure to counterparty risk in accordance with the limits in paragraph 13.7 when collateral is passed to a counterparty to an OTC derivative transaction on behalf of a Fund. - 13.6.
-Collateral passed in accordance with paragraph 13.5 may be taken into account on a net basis only if the Manager is able legally to enforce netting arrangements with this counterparty on behalf of a Fund. - 13.7.
-The Manager must calculate the issuer concentration limits referred to in section 12 of this Appendix on the basis of the underlying exposure created through the use of OTC derivatives in accordance with the commitment approach. - 13.8.
-In relation to exposures arising from OTC derivative transactions, as referred to in paragraph 12.9, the Manager must include in the calculation any counterparty risk relating to the OTC derivative transactions.
+Collateral passed in accordance with paragraph 13.5 may be taken into account on a net basis only if the Manager is able legally to enforce netting arrangements with this counterparty on behalf of that Fund. - 13.7.
+The Manager must calculate the issuer concentration limits referred to in section 12 of this Appendix on the basis of the underlying exposure created through the use of OTC derivatives pursuant to the commitment approach. - 13.8.
+In relation to the exposure arising from OTC derivatives as referred to in paragraph 12.10, the Manager must include in the calculation any counterparty risk relating to the OTC derivative transactions.